 A sleeping bag is another thing you can write off your list.
 There are plenty of types of accommodation with relatively low prices for hotels, hostels, or local houses in rural areas (check out tip no. 6).
 In some places like Cu Lao Cham Islands in Hoi An, you can rent a tent overnight to explore more in the next day.

-3. VISA Exemption
+3. VISA Exemption in Vietnam

 As an effort to boost tourism activities in Vietnam, the government has many policies to reduce the amount of time and effort for getting a visa to travel to Vietnam.
 You can refer to the Vietnam Ministry of Foreign Affairs website to see if your country is on the Vietnam visa exemption list.
 If your country is on this list, you can save yourself at least USD 25, which could be enough to get a decent meal and one night stay at a hostel.

-4. Know the Exchange Rates
+4. Know the Exchange Rates in Vietnam

 Make sure you are up-to-date on the latest rates because you may save yourself not just money but time and tedious running around trying to find a place for money exchange.
 An ATM withdrawal in Vietnam will usually charge a fee of VND 30,000 – VND 55,000 and your bank may also charge a foreign transaction fee, and this fee varies for different banks.
 You need to check this with your bank beforehand.